Scanning Hetzner with Aikido

 Scan third-party registries that are OCI-compatible and hosted on Hetzner.
 Follow the OCI guide below to configure container image scanning

-Generic OCI-Compatible Registry
+Generic OCI-Compatible Registrychevron-right

 Kubernetes cluster scanning